-Dear Parent / Carer.
+Dear Parent / Carer,

-For your information, a number of children attending Enfield Heights School have had chickenpox recently.
+For your information, several children attending Enfield Heights Academy have had chickenpox recently.
 Chickenpox is a normal childhood illness and most people born in the UK acquire the infection in childhood.

 Chickenpox is spread very easily.
 Having a conversation with someone with chickenpox or being in the same room as them for 15 minutes or more is long enough to catch the infection.